 - Explain the following electrical terms: volt, ampere, watt, ohm, resistance, potential difference, rectifier, rheostat, conductor, ground, circuit, and short circuit.

-4).
-Do any TWO of the following:
+3).
+Do one of the following:

 - Interview an electrician or electronic engineer and share your findings with the class.
 What educational training is needed, what are the challenges, joys and interesting aspects of this work.

 - How do electricians and electronic engineers differ in their work and what are any similarities.
 What companies hire electronic engineers and electricians and what might they do in their job?
 Share your findings with the class.